When we talk about color in video, we divide the work into two major priorities, one technical, the other aesthetic:

 Another interesting resource on color perception.

 After all the talk on how subjective our eyes can be, let’s talk about objective ways to measure a video signal.
-Scopes are visual displays of various components of an image and they are a very useful tool when it comes to color correction.
+Scopes are visual readouts of the makeup of an image signal and they are a very useful tool when it comes to color correction.

 Resolve has scopes built in, and for casual use there is no problem using them, but there are a couple reasons you may benefit from using scopes outside of the color application.
 External scopes simply take your video signal as an input, usually via SDI or HDMI, this means there is minimal GPU strain involved on processing the scopes themselves.
 If you’re on an underpowered system, or need every last ounce of your GPU for computing the grade, handling the scopes’ processing externally can be a noticeable improvement, and they’ll always play realtime.
 There’s also typically more power in a dedicated outboard scope.
 Scopebox provides tools for assessing RGB gamut errors (Scopebox channel plots help these sorts of errors or if you have the money go for a Tek Double Diamond); other scopes like HML balance help you remove color casts quickly; but they’re also highly configurable in that you can enlarge the data trace and position things how you need them for your setup.
 Newer scopes can also chart changes over time, provide false color overlays, superimpose traces, and provide target markers.
 In addition to all these features, it’s always wise to let your scopes monitor the same signal chain your grading display is using.
 Levels issues or problematic cabling will affect what you see on your grading display, but Resolve’s software scopes won’t help you spot it.